 MODERN FOREIGN LANGUAGE

 All children from Pre-Prep 1. through to Year 6 have the opportunity of learning a foreign language.
 This is currently French.
 The weekly 30 minute lessons are delivered by a specialist French teacher who visits school each week.

 Homework is set for all year groups, according to ability and age.
 It is used as a tool to reinforce and develop skills which have been covered during class lessons.
 Each year group has a recommended amount of time to be spent on homework each week.
 In addition to this it is expected that each child will read every evening, with the other homework activities spread across the week.
 The amount of time spent on HW activities and the nature of these activities can be found in our Homework Policy in the Policies section of this website.

 Continuous assessment takes place across the school in a variety of ways.
 Assessment is always formative and summative.
 On-going assessment provides us with the evidence to track our pupils’ progress on a regular basis and helps us to build a complete picture of a child’s intellectual, emotional, social and physical development.

 Children in the Pre-Prep are tracked and assessed against the Early Learning Goals within the Early Years Profile.

 Within K.S.1 children are formally assessed in sight vocabulary, word recognition and spelling twice a year.
 On-going weekly assessments and tests also take place.
-NFER assessments are carried out in the autumn term when the children are tested in Mathematics, English and Reasoning.
+In-house assessments are carried out in the Autumn Term when the children are tested in Mathematics, English and Reasoning.
 Various unit of work assessments are also used to track progress and understanding in the foundation subjects.

 Within K.S.2 children are assessed in word recognition, reading comprehension skills and spelling on three occasions during the school year.
 NFER assessments are carried out in the Autumn Term and foundation subjects are continuously assessed to ensure progress is being made.

 Year 5/6 take part in continuous examination assessments to track progress and ensure they are on target to pass the grammar school entrance exams of their choice.
-A variety of past papers are used.
+A variety of commercial tests and in-house assessments are used.